imattau/nostr-community-conventions/README.md

 ## Core Objects

+## Event Kinds (Normative)

+NCC-02 uses parameterised replaceable events with the following kinds:

+- **30059** — Service Record
+  Parameterised replaceable (`d` tag = service identifier)

+- **30060** — Certificate / Transport Key Attestation
+  Replaceable event binding a service identity to an observed transport key

+- **30061** — Revocation
+  Replaceable event indicating withdrawal or invalidation of a prior record

 ### 1. Service Record

-A Service Record is a parameterised replaceable event of kind 300059 published by the service owner.
+A Service Record is a parameterised replaceable event of kind 30059 published by the service owner.
 It represents the current location and cryptographic identity of a service.

 #### Purpose